Divided Publishing

 Endorsements (3)

-This book never misses the defiant beat of an exile’s haunted footing across wars, seas, and memory.
-Almadhoun turns the genocidal logic of colonialism upside down, emptying out the crumbs of so-called humanity and civilization.
+This book never misses the defiant beat of an exile’s haunted footing across wars, seas and memory.
+Almadhoun turns the genocidal logic of colonialism upside down, emptying out the crumbs of humanity and civilisation.

 Don Mee Choi